-Rail Headway is defined as the interval of the time between trains traveling in any given direction of travel.
-Weekday peak hour rail headway will be less than or equal to10 minutes on all lines, while weekday off-peak headway will be between 12 and 20 minutes on all lines.
-Weekend and holiday headways will operate every 12 to 20 minutes on all lines.
+Rail Headway is defined as the interval of time between trains traveling in any given direction of travel.

-Headways shall vary between peak periods and off-peak periods as outlined below in order to minimize operating expenses and provide the most efficient service during weekday peak demand periods as described in Section 3B - Span of Service.
+- Weekday peak hour rail headway will be less than or equal to 10 minutes on all lines. - Weekday off-peak headway will be between 12 and 20 minutes on all lines. - Weekend and holiday headways will operate every 12 to 20 minutes on all lines. - Headways shall vary between peak periods and off-peak periods as outlined below in order to minimize operating expenses and provide the most efficient service during weekday peak demand periods as described in Chapter 3, "SERVICE HOURS" (page 14).